AndrewFasano/DPA/labs/LAB06/README.md

 If a malicious user can control a command that is executed or the path of a file that is to be read/write/deleted/etc., it may be a security vulnerability.

 PANDA's taint system can track how data provided by a user flow through a system.

-Using this system, you will build a PANDA PyPlugin which checks if any of the arguments to a system call appear to be user-provided data.
+For this part of the lab, you will build two [PANDA PyPlugins](https://github.com/panda-re/panda/blob/dev/panda/docs/pyplugins.md) to taint program arguments and to see if those arguments end up getting passed to any syscalls.

 ## Task 1: Build a test
 You should first collect a recording of a guest which executes this sort of vulnerability.